 Ep.85: Bras and Breast Cancer with Sydney Singer and Soma Grismaijer

 Did you know wearing a bra can cause breast cancer?
 That’s what we get to talk about today with Sydney Singer and his wife Soma Grismaijer.
 Sydney Ross Singer got graduate training in biochemistry and got a master’s degree in anthropology in 1981 from Duke University.
 He went on to do three years of medical school at University of Texas and became one of the first medically trained anthropologists in the United States.

 In 1994, he founded and currently serves as the co-director of the Institute for the Study of Culturogenic Disease with his wife and co-researcher, Soma.
 This pioneering organization is dedicated to discovering the culture-based causes of disease.
-Dr. Singer and his partner, Soma Grismaijer, did a bra and followup breast cancer study after their first study in Fiji which confirmed their findings, and I think you ladies who listen to the show and the men who love them would really want to learn about this because it seems to me like not wearing a bra is one of the most preventable causes of breast cancer.
+Dr. Singer and his partner, Soma Grismaijer, did a bra and followup breast cancer study after their first study in Fiji which confirmed their findings, and I think you ladies who listen to the show and the men who love them would really want to learn about this because it seems to me like not wearing a bra is one of the easiest ways to reduce your risk of breast cancer.

 LINKS AND RESOURCES:

 Learn more: https://www.brasandbreastcancer.org/

 Check out Sydney’s article, “How Bras Cause Lymph Stasis and Breast Cancer,”: HERE

 Robyn: Hi, everyone.
 It’s Robyn Openshaw, and welcome back to Vibe.
 Today, I have a really interesting topic, and I told my assistant, “Go find Dr. Singer because I’ve been referring to his work for a long time now.”
 I’m super interested in what you’re doing.